 Delray Beach acknowledges the interrelated nature of economic, environmental, and social impacts of sustainability within City procurement and purchasing.
-The City seeks to create a sustainable procurement program that incentivizes the use local, of organic, environmentally friendly, re-useable, chemical free products, and vendors.
+The City seeks to create a procurement sustainable program that incentivizes the use of local, organic, environmentally friendly, re-useable, chemical free products, and vendors.